subalterngames/talmudifier-rs/doc/fonts.md

-`"fonts"` has a default value of `null`, in which case default fonts embedded in the executable are used.
-You can set this to use other fonts.
+You can also optionally set the per-column `"fonts"`.
+If you don't, and if you've included the `default-features` feature, default fonts will be used.
 See `example_fonts.json`; you can replace `null` with the text in `example_fonts.json` (assuming that the files actually exist).

 Limitations: